MotionCrafter: Dense Geometry and Motion Reconstruction with a 4D VAE: Introduction

-To summarize, our key contributions are: (1) We introduce \method, a Diffusion-based framework that can simultaneously reconstruct 4D scene geometry and dense motion from monocular videos.
+To summarize, our key contributions are: (1) We present \method, a framework that leverages video generators to jointly reconstruct 4D scene geometry and estimate dense motion from monocular videos.
 (2) We propose a novel 4D latent representation that unifies the modeling of geometry and motion, making our model simple but effective and easy to extend.
 (3) We also show that strong generalization can be achieved without strictly aligning our 4D representation to the latent space of video diffusion, challenging the conventional wisdom in diffusion-based 3D learning.